nycjv321/annotation-matchers/README.md

 So I thought instead of having to write these sort of tests why not just double check that I am using Spring correctly? \<insert mind blown gif here\>

-This library is intended to enable lazy folks like me to just check for human error and not check implementation details or frameworks that are already tested
+This library is intended to enable lazy folks like me to check for human error and not check implementation details or frameworks that are already tested.

 ## Dependencies